Joseph-Marie Morin – American Revolution Patriot

 Baptismal record of Joseph-Marie Morin.

 In the 40 years I have been researching my ancestry, I never thought there was a possibility I had an ancestor who had participated in the American Revolution.
-My earliest immigrant ancestors are Peter Klein and George May, who with their families, arrived at the port of New York on October 16, 1839 on the ship Ariosto from Antwerp, Belgium.
+My earliest immigrant ancestors are Peter Klein and George May, who, with their families, arrived at the port of New York on October 16, 1839, on the ship Ariosto from Antwerp, Belgium.
 They had been residents of Sonderbach and Kirschhausen, villages near Heppenheim, Hesse, Germany.

-Immediately upon delving into my ancestry I learned from my Grandmother, Leona Bassett Kline, that her mother, Josephine Bergeron Bassett, was French-Canadian.
+Immediately upon delving into my ancestry, I learned from my Grandmother, Leona Bassett Kline, that her mother, Josephine Bergeron Bassett, was French-Canadian.
 Her ancestors had arrived on the shores of what would become Canada while the pilgrims were settling what would become Massachusetts.
 All very interesting, but how do we have an ancestor involved in the American Revolution?
 And how was it that I only recently discovered this information?

-When I was doing my research, the Canadian Catholic church records, and Tanguey’s seven volume Dictionnaire généalogique des Familles Canadiennes depuis la fondation de la colonie jusqu’à nos jours (Genealogical Dictionary of Canadian Families from the Founding of the Colony to Our Time) were available on microfilm at Mormon Family History Libraries.
-Now they are available digitally at the familysearch.org web site.
+When I was doing my research, the Canadian Catholic Church records, and Tanguey’s seven-volume Dictionnaire généalogique des Familles Canadiennes depuis la fondation de la colonie jusqu’à nos jours (Genealogical Dictionary of Canadian Families from the Founding of the Colony to Our Time) were available on microfilm at Mormon Family History Libraries.
+Now they are available digitally at the familysearch.org website.
 (Research is very easy now compared to even ten years ago.)

 The commission visited Kamouraska, the village of the Morin family, on Tuesday, July 16, 1776.
 This is the report for Kamouraska: